Easy Greek Salad

 This post may contain affiliate links.
 Read my disclosure policy.

-Bursting with fresh cherry tomatoes, juicy cucumber slices, tangy feta cheese and more, this Easy Greek Salad is the side dish of your dreams!
-It’s mixed with a zesty garlic lemon dressing that will have everyone reaching for seconds.
+Bursting with fresh cherry tomatoes, juicy cucumber slices, tangy feta cheese, and a zesty garlic lemon dressing, this Easy Greek Salad is the side dish of your dreams!
+The bright Mediterranean flavors will have everyone reaching for seconds.

 Greek salad is such a classic, and everyone has their own idea of the perfect one.
-I don’t feel a bit over-confident when I say that this is the best Greek salad recipe ever!
-It has the perfect balance of the Greek salad flavors you know and love – from the refreshing combination of ripe veggies to the classic aïoli-style dressing.
+I don’t feel a bit over-confident when I say that this is the best Greek salad recipe ever.
+In fact, this one is so good, it even qualifies as comfort food!
+Here’s why you’ll love it…

 Two Helpings of Greek Salad, Chicken Kebabs and Grilled Bread Beside a Full Serving Bowl and Platter